A History of Solar Activity over Millennia: Variability of Solar Activity Over Millennia

 In general, the following additional constraints can be posed on dynamo models aiming to describe the long-term (during the past 11,000~years) evolution of solar magnetic activity.

 \begin{itemize}

-\item The sun spends about $^3/_4$ of its time at moderate magnetic-activity levels, about $^1/_6$ of its time in a grand minimum and about $^1/_5-^1/_{10}$ in a grand maximum.
-Modern solar activity corresponds to a grand maximum.
+\item The sun spends about $^3/_4$ of its time at moderate magnetic-activity levels, about $^1/_6$ of its time in a grand minimum and about $^1/_5\mbox{\,--\,}^1/_{10}$ in a grand maximum.
+Recent solar activity corresponds to a grand maximum, which has ceased after solar cycle 23.

 \item Occurrence of grand minima and maxima is not a result of long-term cyclic variations but is defined by stochastic/chaotic processes.